12 Common Venmo Scams to Watch Out For

 - Eva Velasquez, president and CEO of Identity Theft Resource Center

-- Adam Gordon, Edutainer at ITProTV
+- Adam Gordon, instructor at ITProTV

 - Better Business Bureau: “Scam Alert: This Venmo Scam Sends You Money ‘By Accident'”

-- Federal Trade Commission
+- Federal Trade Commission: “Report Fraud”

-- FBI Internet Crime Complaint Center
+- FBI: “Internet Crime Complaint Center”